teodortenchev/cat-adoption-react/README.md

 # Adopt-A-Cat Foundation

+Author: Teodor Tenchev

+This is a project developed for the Software as a Service course in New Bulgarian University.

 This is a web app for a homeless cat shelter.
 It has admin and normal user functionality.